rhagarty/techxchange-shared-cache-lab/README.md

 In this lab, you will learn the benefits of shared classes case technology and how using Semeru Runtimes can help you run workloads that start 50% faster and consume 50% less memory.

-This workshop is divided into 5 sections that each explore a different topic.
+This lab is divided into 5 sections that each explore a different topic.

-The first two sections look at using the OpenLiberty web server with Semeru Runtimes to see the impact of using shared class cache or not.
+The first two sections look at using the Open Liberty web server with Semeru Runtimes to see the impact of using shared class cache or not.

 The following three sections switch gears to look at the Apache Tomcat v10